 We are preparing more information about graduates for you.

-In the Study Catalog you will find lists of compulsory and compulsory optional subjects and a recommended course of study.
+In the study catalog you will find lists of compulsory and optional subjects and a recommended course of study.

-Part of the study is practical projects, often in cooperation with the commercial sector.
-However, a direct internship in a company is not part of the study.
+The study includes practical projects, often in cooperation with the commercial sphere.
+However, an internship in a company is not part of the study.

-Specializations are curricula that set conditions for completion, such as compulsory subjects.
+Specializations are study plans that set out the conditions for graduation, such as compulsory subjects.

-The specialization is intended for students who want to acquire, in addition to general knowledge of informatics, the latest knowledge in dynamically developing fields between informatics and biology.
-By selecting this specialization, the student will acquire a deep knowledge of the processing, storage and analysis of biological data or the use of formal methods for analysis and prediction of biological systems behavior.
+The specialization is intended for students who want to gain, in addition to general knowledge of computer science, the latest knowledge in dynamically developing fields on the border of computer science and biology.
+By choosing this specialization, the student will gain in-depth knowledge of the processing, storage and analysis of biological data or the use of formal methods for the analysis and prediction of the behavior of biological systems.

-Specialization leads graduates to gain deeper knowledge of methods in machine learning techniques and artificial intelligence and experience with their application.
+The specialization leads graduates to gain a deeper knowledge of methods in the field of machine learning techniques and artificial intelligence and experience with their application.

-Meet the successful graduateYou will find what you do not know, thanks to the research team of Jiří Materna
+Meet a successful graduateYou will find what you don't know there, also thanks to Jiří Materna's research team

-Would you think that the results of the search for an internet search engine are influenced by a young FI MU graduate who wrote short stories in the drawer at the time of the Seznam.cz portal?
+Would it occur to you that the results of an Internet search engine search are influenced by a young graduate of FI MU, who wrote short stories in a drawer at the time the Seznam.cz portal was created?

-Specialization focuses on data science that creates value from huge data flows by collecting, exploring, interpreting, and presenting data from a variety of perspectives for business intelligence.
+The specialization focuses on data sciences, which create value from huge data flows by collecting, researching, interpreting and presenting data from various perspectives for the purpose of data analytics, so-called business intelligence.

-Specialization prepares graduates to work with natural languages (eg Czech, English) in both written and spoken form from the perspective of informatics.
+The specialization prepares graduates to work with natural languages (eg Czech, English) in written and spoken form from the point of view of informatics.